 Matching with someone on dating apps, like Bumble or Tinder, is about as meaningful as waking up with a hangover and saying you’re not going to drink again.
-There is no substance to it, it’s borne out of necessity and the likelihood of you following through with it is probably 5%.
+There is no substance to it, it was probably borne out of boredom and the likelihood of you following through with it is probably 5%.
 So when you do match with someone who it turns out you have more in common with than just mutually liking the look of each other, it can almost feel like a small miracle.
 Welsh Rugby Playing Lawyer was exactly that.

 If we even just breakdown his nickname it’s not hard to see why I’d think it would be a good fit.
 Welsh – we have the UK in common, at least for the moment (thanks, Scotland).
 Rugby playing – I’m a massive sports fan (and not just “for a girl”) with rugby undoubtedly my first love.
 Lawyer – he’s smart and likely has a good job.
 See, the title of this blog post wasn’t hard to come up with.

 Not only were all those things solid starters but when we started to text we had incredibly similar senses of humour (undoubtedly in large part due to both being British) and spent hours texting back and forth about a Facebook account set up to rate lunch combos from a popular store back home.
 I’m thinking that kind of banter would have definitely fallen flat with a Canadian.
 We talked rugby (a lot), moving to Vancouver, friends back home, friends here – wait, we have a mutual friend here?!